perlin-network/wavelet-stack/README.md

 Creates a local tarball named `<outputFile>` with the database configuration of the specific numeric `<nodeId>`.

+### manage-stack cp
+`manage-stack cp <src>... <dest>`

+Copies files either to or from a remote container.
+Only one remote container can be specified (that is, you cannot copy to AND from a remote container).
+Containers are identified by their nodeId (see `manage-stack attach` for the format of nodeIds).

+Example:

+    $ manage-stack cp 1:/tmp/test local-test

 ### manage-stack duplicate-stack
 `manage-stack duplicate-stack <newStackName>`